prodo-dev/prodo/docs/content/05_tutorials/github-prs.md

 ![Prodo template first launch](prodo-template.png)

-The app created with create-prodo-app (CPA) is fairly minimal, yet is a good starting off point when creating simple or complex Prodo apps.
+The app created with create-prodo-app (CPA) is fairly minimal, yet a good starting point when creating simple or complex Prodo apps.
 It includes two [Prodo plugins](/basics/plugins): logger and route, which we will look at in the next section.

 CPA uses [Webpack](https://webpack.js.org/) to bundle your app and is setup with [hot module replacement